-The morphosyntactic composition of mind and minden does not match the particle+indeterminate order of the indefinite series; instead, their makeup is better suited to a head-final formula.
-In addition to morphological arguments, OH recods show that minden behaves like a self-relying quantifier, in that its scope is flexible, and its preverbal occurrences can be taken as evidence for overt movement.
+better suited to a head-final formula.

+In addition to morphological arguments, OH recods show minden behaves like a self-relying quantifier, in that its scope is flexible, and its preverbal occurrences can be taken as evidence for overt movement.

-4. Conclusions
+4 Conclusions

-The inventory presented in section 2 has shown that the expression of universal/maximal readings in Old Hungarian was varied, not to say, heterogeneous.
-Table 1 summarises the main forms of expression, together with their main properties.
+The inventory presented in Section 2 has shown that the expression of universal/maximal readings in Old Hungarian was varied, not to say, heterogeneous.
+The table in (63) summarises the main forms of expression, together with their main properties.

-Indet. pronouns A-quantifiers D-quantifiers
+(63) Indet. pronouns A-quantifiers D -quantifiers

-Operator movement no no yes
+Operator movement No No Yes

-Scope frozen frozen (mostly) flexible
+Scope Frozen Frozen (mostly) Flexible

-Binding discharge depends on the logical

-of alternatives quantifier
+Binding Discharge of alternatives Depends on the quantifier Logical

-non-local can be non-local local
+Non-local Can be non-local Local

-Selective? no depends on the yes
+Selective?
+No Depends on the quantifier Yes

-quantifier

-Islands not sensitive insufficient data sensitive
+Islands Not sensitive Insufficient Sensitive

+data (mostly)

+Mala of martification

-Table 1: Modes of quantification and their properties in OH
+Modes of quantification and their properties in OH